Veridicus Scan Local Evidence for AI-Bound Content

 Plan and action gates

-Scope tools, guard plans, and gate actions instead of treating the scan as a passive score.
+Scope tools, guard plans, and gate actions—including install-like repository actions—instead of treating a scan as a passive score.

 Report-first trust